Kttra/VS_GridProject/README.md

 **Unfinished Features and Future Plans**
 -----------------------------------
 The add and load button on the right side of the program currently have no function as I have not gotten around to adding it.
 As I said above, I plan to move this project over to C# instead.
 Currently, this project is left up in case it may help someone in the future whether it's with the indexing, using datagridview, or converting C++ strings to system strings.
 As this project was more of a personal project, it's not meant to be compatible with just any json file.
 However, the C# version I plan on making will have much better compatibility.
-The C# version is now out [here](https://github.com/Kttra/JsonGridLoader).